 Physical therapies, such as chemical peels, surgical corrections, and laser therapy, can also help reduce the appearance of dark eyelids.

-Pregnant women may not be able to prevent melasma.
-The spots can fade or disappear after giving birth, but some women may have spots that last for years.
-Dermatologists suggest that pregnant women can prevent melasma from worsening by wearing sunscreen and a wide-brimmed hat when spending time outside.
+Pregnant people may not be able to prevent melasma.
+The spots can fade or disappear after giving birth, but some may have spots that last for years.
+Dermatologists advise that pregnant people can prevent melasma from worsening by wearing sunscreen and a wide-brimmed hat when spending time outside.

-Avoiding direct sun exposure is a standard recommendation for everyone to promote healthy skin.
+Limiting direct sun exposure is important to maintaining skin health.
 People should apply sunscreen or moisturizers containing sunscreen to their face and eyelids daily.
 Although some people have risk factors for the development of dark eyelids, limiting sun exposure may help minimize the darkening.

 Noticing when dark eyelids appear can help people determine their cause and which factors may have contributed.
 Limiting salty foods and avoiding rubbing the eyes during allergy season may also help prevent their development.